DCR-NOVALINCS/tmpl-dcr-runtime/README.md

   ![demo](assets/gifs/demo.gif)
 </div>

 > [!WARNING]
-> This project is still in early development and may stay in this state... ~~forever?~~ 😅
+> This project is still in development.

 # Table of Contents